bitrix24/b24pysdk/DEV-RUN-TEST-README.md

 #### Running via Docker
 The project defines a make target (`Makefile`) for running scope tests inside a Docker container with parameterization:

-- Run all tests in the project:
+- Run all tests in the project with code coverage check:
   ```bash
   make test-all
   ```